ayreal/intro-to-javascript-notes/xhr-request.md

 function getRepositories() {
   const req = new XMLHttpRequest();
-  req.addEventListener("load", showRepositories); // passing a callback to generate the response text req.open("GET", "https://api.github.com/users/ayreal/repos"); // open the request req.send(); // send the request
+  req.addEventListener("load", showRepositories); // passing a callback to generate the response text
+  // Because the request is asynchronous, anything that depends on the response (eg showRepositories) must be inside the callback function. req.open("GET", "https://api.github.com/users/ayreal/repos"); // open the request req.send(); // send the request
 }